 Mr. Nathaniel Quackenbush and one other were the originators of the idea of having a truck company to succeed Cataract Hose Co., whose house and apparatus were burned on the night of November 9, 1888.
 Mr Quackenbush was elected secretary of that company (which was known as Rapid H. & L. Co.
-No. 3) when it was organized, and held that office until he was appointed a call man when the department was changed to a paid system in March of 1890.
+No. 3) when it was organized, and held that office until he was appointed a call man of Truck No. 3 when the department was changed to a paid system in March of 1890.

 They used an apparatus previously operated by Eagle Hook and Ladder No. 1 which was built by E. Y. Leverich in 1881.
 It carried one 65-foot extension, one 38-foot, one 30-foot, one 26-foot, two 24-foot, one 18-foot, one 12-foot roof ladder ; two 5-gallon extinguishers, poles, hooks, ropes, etc.